lenderpanel

 Recently asked questions about conveyancing in Blyth

-Are there restrictive covenants that are commonly identified during conveyancing in Blyth?
+Are there restrictive covenants that are commonly picked up during conveyancing in Blyth?

 Restrictive covenants can be picked up when reviewing land registry title as part of the legal transfer of property in Blyth.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

-I am buying a new build house in Blyth with the aid of help to buy.
-The builders refused to budge the amount so I negotiated 6k of extras instead.
-The estate agent suggested that I not to tell my conveyancer about the side-deal as it may adversely affect my mortgage with the bank.
-Is this normal?.
+I'm purchasing a new build house in Blyth with a mortgage from The Mortgage Works.
+The developers would not budge the price so I negotiated 6k of extras instead.
+The house builders rep suggested that I not reveal to my solicitor about this deal as it will impact my loan with the lender.
+Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.